Top 10 Best Special Christmas Gifts for Your Wife Under $25

 3. 24k Gold Eye Mask

 This sweet small Christmas fit for your wife is literally a sight for sore eyes.
 These little replenishing eye masks will leave her eyes looking and feeling refreshed after a long day working, whether it’s at home or the office.
 They’re a little pampering present that says you think she deserves to be treated like a princess.
 Now be sure to bring her a glass of wine or a cocktail, and some quiet space to enjoy the refresher.
-Made with plumping collagen, hydrating hyaluronic acid, refreshing vitamin c serum, anti aging seaweed polysaccharides, brightening liquorice extract, moisturizing oat peptides and calming rose essential oil, they are free from parabens and alcohol.
-We love these gifts under $25 that deliver 15 treatments at such a low price.
+Made with plumping collagen, hydrating hyaluronic acid, 24k gold nano ions, these awesome little gel packs are free from parabens and alcohol.
+Treat her lips to the same kind of pampering with 24k Gold masks for lips which are also less than $15.
+The Gold Collagen Moisturizing Neck Lift Masks are another spa treatment to make her feel beautiful.
+We love these gifts under $25 that deliver multiple treatments at such a low price.
 Also affordable and fun, the Best Korean Sheet Masks also make great gifts under $25, and their fun packaging makes them perfect for stocking stuffers.

 Buy the 24k Gold Eye Mask here.

-4. Cate & Chloe McKayla Wonderous 18k White Gold Swarovski Earrings
+4. Cate & Chloe Esme 18k White Gold Swarovski Ring

-You wife will absolutely love the Cate & Chloe McKayla Wonderous 18k White Gold Plated Swarovski Earrings, that look like glittering diamonds hanging from a shiny fishhook backer.
-We think these sterling silver teardrop earrings are a real find for your wife, and the fact that they’re under $25 is just amazing, especially because they deliver so much sparkle and shine.
+You wife will absolutely love the Cate & Chloe Esme 18k White Gold Swarovski Ring, that looks like it was made with glittering diamonds.
+Perfect for cocktail parties and everyday elegance, it’s a beautiful find for your wife.
+Finding Christmas gifts this nice, at under $25, is just amazing, especially when they’re the kind of presents that deliver so much sparkle and shine.
+Another ring that delivers a big impression at a tiny price is the Cate & Chloe Stella 18k White Gold Plated Ring.
 We also think she’d love the simple and elegant polished silver teardrops that look like a seamless drop of liquid silver for her ears that is classy and classic.
 These silver earrings would be great gifts for any lady on your Christmas list, and at under ten bucks, they a killer deal.
-If your wife prefers stud earrings, the 18k White Gold Plated Swarovski Crystal Drop Earrings deliver a big look at a small price.

 Price: $19.99

-Buy the Cate & Chloe McKayla Wonderous 18k White Gold Swarovski Earrings here.
+Buy the Cate & Chloe Esme 18k White Gold Swarovski Ring here.

 5. Sterling Silver Cubic Zirconia Alphabet Charm Pendant Necklace